Hope Castle: House and demesne

-Lieutenant General The 11th Baron Blayney originally built the current Blayney Castle (also known as Castle Blayney and later renamed Hope Castle) in the 1780s.
-It was later redesigned and styled using Georgian architecture by Irish architect Robert Woodgate in the year 1799.
-It is a three-story, five bay house located near the site of an earlier plantation, which was restored during the Victorian Era.
-Some of the embellishments include cresting on the roof parapets and on the entrance to the building, which has a central curved bow.
-A glass projection porch and canopy of ornamental iron cast were also added to the structure.
-The gate lodges, stables, and bath houses are still present, which provide a strong sense of history to the land.
 When it was taken over by the local County Council, the building was renovated and the 19th century additions to the gardens and main front were demolished.
 Hope Castle is surrounded by grounds of green land next to a forest area accompanied by a large lake, known as the Black Island.
 The building, although not currently in use, consists of several bedrooms, a bar lounge and restaurant area.